viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 assert (e0 > make_unexpected(1));
 ```

-Although it is difficult to imagine any practical use case of ordering relation between `expected<T,E>` and `unexpected_type<E>`, we still provide it for completness sake.
+Although it is difficult to imagine any practical use case of ordering relation between `expected<T,E>` and `unexpected_type<E>`, we still provide it for completeness sake.

 The mixed relational operators, especially those representing order, between `expected<T,E>` and `T` have been accused of being dangerous.
 In code examples like the following, it may be unclear if the author did not really intend to compare two `T`’s.